01 of 09

 Why Cats Love Bugs

 Does your cat love to chase and play with bugs?
-Perhaps she even eats the bugs sometimes.
+Maybe even eat them from time-to-time?
 Cats are natural hunters that enjoy pursuing prey.
 Evolution has provided cats with an acute sense of hearing and vision that is hard-wired to detect motion.
 Even the slightest sight or sound that indicates the presence of prey can make a cat jump into hunter mode.
-This is why bugs are so fun to chase and play with.
+This is why bugs are so fun to chase and play with for them.

-Many common insects are harmless to cats, but some can cause poisoning or injury.
+Many common insects are harmless to cats, but some can be poisonous or cause injury....
 Some insects are more dangerous than others.
 Even non-poisonous bugs can cause vomiting or other gastrointestinal issues if too many are consumed.
 Others have non-toxic stings or bitter tastes that can cause a cat to drool, vomit, or experience pain.

 In many cases, the pesticides used to control insect problems are more harmful than the insect itself.
 If you use chemicals for pest control, make sure they are safe for pets.

 As a loving cat owner, take the time to educate yourself about the risks of different insects.
 If you see your cat has eaten all or part of an insect, you will know how to handle it.
 Of course, when in doubt, you should contact your veterinarian.Continue to 2 of 9 below.